 Helle is educated as an architect from the Royal Academy of Fine Arts and the Copenhagen Business School in Denmark, the University of Washington in Seattle, USA and IMD in Lausanne, Switzerland.

-Wouter Vanstiphout is a historian of architecture and former Professor of Design and Politics at the Technical University of Delft.
-Previously he was Visiting Professor of Geography, Landscape & Cities at the Akademie der Bildende Künste, Vienna (2008–2009) and Professor of Architecture and Urban Planning at Technical University, Berlin (2004–2006).
-Vanstiphout is one of the founders of the Crimson Historians & Urbanists research collective, Rotterdam.
+Wouter Vanstiphout is a historian of architecture and a member of the Dean Team of the Independent School for the City, as well as a partner in the Crimson Historians and Urbanists research collective—both located in Rotterdam, Netherlands.
+Wouter has held numerous esteemed positions in academia, from Professor of Design and Politics at the Technical University of Delft to Visiting Professor of Geography, Landscape & Cities at the Akademie der Bildende Künste in Vienna (2008–2009) to Professor of Architecture and Urban Planning at Technical University, Berlin (2004–2006).
 He is also a member of the Reflection team of VROM, Ministry of Housing, Spatial Planning and the Environment, The Hague and serves on the board of SKOR, Foundation Art and Public Space, Amsterdam.
 Publications include: De Collectie, bijzondere stationsgebouwen in Nederland [The Collection: Remarkable Train Station Buildings in the Netherlands] (2009) and WiMBY!, Verleden, Heden & Toekomst van een New Town [WiMBY!, Past, Present & Future of a New Town] (2007).
 Exhibitions with Crimson include: Rotterdam Maakbare Stad, International Architecture Biennial Rotterdam, at the Netherlands Architecture Institute, Rotterdam, 2009; and WiMBY!, Boijmans van Beuningen in Rotterdam.
 Vanstiphout lives and works in Rotterdam and Schiedam.